ssbc/ssb-buttwoo-spec/README.md

  - hash of content encoded as `0x00` concatenated with the [blake3] hash bytes

+It is important to note that one author can have multiple feeds, each feed defined as author + parent. `sequence` and `previous` relates to the feed.
+Also note that unless parent is used, this behaves exactly like an ordinary classic SSB feed.

 ## Subfeeds

-Subfeed mesages are identified by the tag.
-Content can include extra information about what is contained in the subfeed, such as the feed purpose.
-For messages in a subfeed, the parent value must be filled with the message id in the parent feed.
+As noted above it is possible to have multiple feeds with the same author.
+To initiate a subfeed one create a special message on the feed.
+This message must use the `0x01` tag and content can include extra information about what is contained in the subfeed, such as the feed purpose.
+The id of this message serves as the parent id of each message on the subfeed.

 In contrast with [bendy butt], subfeeds maintain the same feed identitier.
 This makes it easier to work with in situations where, what in classic SSB would be single feed, is split into multiple parts.
-As an example, split into about messages, the social graph and ordinary messages.
+As an example, a feed could be split into: about messages, the social graph and ordinary messages.
 While on the other hand [bendy butt] had a clear separation between what are meta feeds and what are normal feeds, allowing normal feeds to use different feed formats.
 In this way, they can be seen as complementary.

 ### Content